 You will be given the option to upload medical records or documentation from your healthcare provider that establishes you meet the criteria for hypermobile Ehlers-Danlos syndrome under the 2017 guidelines and itemizes those clinical findings.

 Typically, this will be the record from the initial visit where your provider made the diagnosis.
 A document or record simply stating you meet the requirements will not be sufficient; the specific elements required by the 2017 guidelines must be included.
-Some examples of documents would be; a letter confirming the diagnosis, or a hEDS 2017 diagnostic checklist completed by your healthcare providor.
+Some examples of documents would be: a letter confirming the diagnosis, or a hEDS 2017 diagnostic checklist completed by your healthcare provider.

 If you do not have the full record from the visit when your doctor first established the diagnosis, you should request it from your doctor.
 However, if that visit was before 2017, it is unlikely the record will contain the required itemized information.
 After you obtain the record establishing your diagnosis under the 2017 criteria, you should upload it to the EDS and HSD Global Registry.

-- If your documentation meets the criteria, we will invite you to enroll
+- If your survey results and/or medical records meet the criteria, we will invite you to enroll